jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 +-------------+---------+--------------------------------------------------+
 | fixable     | Boolean | If set to False, the violation will not be fixed |
 +-------------+---------+--------------------------------------------------+

-..
-NOTE:: Some rules have additional attributes.
-These will be noted in the rule description.

 Reporting Single Rule Configuration
 -----------------------------------